GumbyFramework/Claymate/README.md

 ## Getting Claymate

+Before begining you will need [nodejs](http://nodejs.org/) version 0.10.x or higher.
+Installation and update instructions vary widely depending on what platform you're using and if you want to manage nodejs versions with something like [nvm](https://github.com/creationix/nvm).
+As such we leave the task to the reader.

 Claymate exists as an [npm](https://npmjs.org/) module, so we can easily use that to install it.
 We reccomend you install claymate globally to save the trouble of specifying the path to claymate every time you invoke it.

 	$ npm install claymate